holstt/stream2podcast/README.md

 ### recording-service

-The `recording-service` automatically starts recording the audio stream following the recording schedules as specified in `./recording-service/config.json`.
+The `recording-service` automatically starts recording the audio stream following the recording schedules as specified in `./recording-service/config.yml`.
+The service creates a new directory for each recording schedule for storing the recordings produced by that schedule together with a metadata file.

 The file structure of the output directory is as follows:

 ```bash
 <output_dir>/